-Role Responsibilities Report to/Actions Incident Log (record keeper) To record all key decisions and actions taken in relation to the incident The Headteacher or School Incident Management Team.
-Media Coordinator Collating information about the incident for dissemination in Press Statements Liaison with Local Authority Press Office The Local Authority Press Office/Headteacher but should not make direct contact with Media.
-Communication Co-ordinating communication with key stakeholders including: Governors Parents/Carers Students/staff Local Authority (SCC) School Transport Providers External agencies e.g. Emergency Services, Health and Safety Unit All communications activities should be agreed by the School Incident Management Team.
+Role Responsibilities Report to/Actions Incident Log (record keeper) Media Coordinator To record all key decisions and actions taken in relation to the incident Collating information about the The Headteacher or School Incident Management Team.
+The Local Authority Press incident for dissemination in Press Statements Liaison with Local Authority Press Office Office/Headteacher but should not make direct contact with Media.
+Communication Co-ordinating communication with key stakeholders including: Governors Parents/Carers/carers Local Authority (SCC) School Crossing Patrol School Transport Providers External agencies e.g. Emergency Services, Health and Safety Unit All communications activities should be agreed by the School Incident Management Team.
 Information sharing should be approved by the Headteacher (or School Incident Management Team if the Headteacher is unavailable).
 Premises Manager To ensure site security and safety in an incident To link with the School Incident team on any building/site issues To liaise and work with any appointed contractors Reporting directly to the Headteacher or School Incident Management Team.
 ICT Coordinator To ensure the resilience of the School's ICT infrastructure To link with SCC IT helpdesk or external providers (if applicable) Work with the Business Continuity Coordinator to develop proportionate risk responses ICT Coordinator reports directly to the Business Continuity Coordinator for plan development issues.
 In response to an incident, reporting to the School Incident Management Team.
 Recovery Coordinator Leading and reporting on the School's recovery process Identifying lessons as a result of the incident Liaison with Business Continuity Coordinator to ensure lessons are incorporated into the plan development Is likely to already be a member of the School Incident Management Team, and will lead on recovery and resumption strategies.
 Reports directly to Headteacher.